On Tuesday night I tried to tweet some thoughts about Brexit:

 I don’t expect I’ll ‘get behind Brexit’ for the same reason I’d not pick up a copy of the Daily Mail: it’s a crafted narrative giving the worst of humanity.
 I hope that we’ll regret this as a nation, but I expect a lot of bitterness if and as the downsides hit.

-Those native Brits able to claim EU Citizenship are doing so, and those with an interest at retaining links to the EU have suddenly become very keen to move there while Free Movement remains intact.
+Those native Brits able to claim EU Citizenship are doing so, and those with an interest in retaining links to the EU have suddenly become keen to move there while Free Movement remains intact.

 As for non-Brits in York, I’ve overheard discussions as to whether people want to fill out 85-page residence forms or go find somewhere more willing to have them - particularly relevant here at the University, when research is often funded and conducted on a continental or worldwide scale.
 As of yet I’m still not sure whether to apologise or hug them.